All Episodes

 This is a movement designed to make people feel like they matter again, to make them feel like they have purpose in their lives, meaning in their lives.

-And these are the kind of people that when you tell them, they're gonna reject it.
+And these are the kind of people that when you tell them, they're going to reject it.

-If it makes them feel bad, they're gonna reject it.
+If it makes them feel bad, they're going to reject it.

-They don't want to feel bad about Obama, and they're not gonna want to hear how he gets facts wrong.
+They don't want to feel bad about Obama, and they're not going to want to hear how he gets facts wrong.

-They're not gonna want to hear the absolute evidence of his total inexperience in dealing with uh with foreign policy, some of the things that he said last night about he's gonna have a worldwide ban, for example, on fissile material.
+Some of the things that he said last night about he's going to have a worldwide ban, for example, on fissile material.

-Around the world, he wants a worldwide band on fissile material.
+He wants a worldwide ban on fissile material.

-That means he's gonna shut down every power plant that there is.
+That means he's going to shut down every power plant that there is.

 I don't even think he knows what he's saying.